A combinatorial expansion of vertical-strip LLT polynomials in the basis of elementary symmetric functions: Applications and further directions

 \subsection{Chromatic quasisymmetric functions}

-Carlsson and Mellit observed a plethystic relationship between chromatic quasisymmetric functions and unicellular LLT polynomials.
+Chromatic symmetric functions were defined by R.~Stanley as a symmetric function generalization of the chromatic polynomial of a graph in \cite{Stanley1995}.
+These functions have received much recent attention since J.~Shareshian and M.~Wachs introduced a quasisymmetric $q$-analog in \cite{ShareshianWachs2016}.
+E.~Carlsson and A.~Mellit observed a plethystic relationship between chromatic quasisymmetric functions $\mathdefin{\chrom_P(\xvec;q)}$ of unit-interval graphs and unicellular LLT polynomials.
 This was implicitly done already in \cite[Sec.~5.1]{HaglundHaimanLoehr2005}.
-It is also hidden in \cite[Eq.~(178)]{GuayPaquet2016}.
+It is also hidden in \cite[Eq.~(178)]{GuayPaquet2016x}.
 The relationship is as follows: